K-Veschgini/jsonjet/docs/jet/operators/write-to-file.md

 ## Description

-The `WRITE_TO_FILE` operator writes documents from the pipeline to a specified file.
-This is useful for data export, logging, and archival purposes.
+This operator writes documents from the pipeline to a specified file location.
+The operator supports various output formats and writing modes to accommodate different persistence requirements.

 ## Parameters